27 Things to do in Milan (2024): Best places to visit – travel guide for Milan

 Sforza Castle (Sforzesco)

-• Price: the castle grounds are free, but you have to buy a 5€ ticket for the museums (reduced rate of 3€ for 18-25 year olds and over 65).
-Admission is free every first Sunday of the month and every first and third Tuesday of the month after 2 pm.
+The castle grounds are free to explore, but you must purchase a €5 ticket for the museums (reduced rate of €3 for 18-25 year olds and over 65s).
+Free admission is the first Sunday of every month and every first and third Tuesday of every month after 2pm. an hour.
+Tickets can be bought on the spot, there are no long queues.

-• Opening hours: The resort is open daily from 7:00-19:30.
+The complex is open daily from 7:00-19:30.
 The museums are open from Tuesday to Sunday from 10:00-17:30 (ticket office closes at 16:30).

 Church San Maurizio al Monastero Maggiore